 Toxins are the Tincture of poisons found in insect stings and in various plants.
 Poison ivy and poison oak produce natural Toxins that can be distilled into deadly poisons.
-Toxins can be formed into Gases, Liquids, Gels, Pastes and Powders.
+A Toxin can take the Form of a Gas, Liquid, Gel, Paste or Powder.
 The Toxin Effects table lists the effects of this poison type: